Bespoke and made from scratch: a new CMS just for Sky

 Innovative features of the CMS include:

-The new Help site, and its supporting CMS, enables editors to provide users with the content they need, fast and efficiently.
+The new CMS enables editors to provide users with the content they need, fast and efficiently.
 It has created a greatly enhanced customer experience on the Sky Help site and reduced the time (and skills) required to update and amend content.
 It is also future proofed, being incredibly easy to scale as requirements change.